rthadani/morpheus/README.md

 ## The judge and end-of-iteration review

-Wiggum runs aren't fully autonomous — at certain points, the loop pauses and waits for you.
+Wiggum runs aren't fully autonomous — at certain points, the loop pauses and waits for you (Morpheus pulls the operator out of the Matrix and asks you whether to send them back in).
 Three things can trigger a pause:

 - **Judge pause** — at the end of every phase (an iteration whose `expected_files` are all present), an LLM judge inspects the git diff against the previously-accepted state, scores it 0–10, and emits violations tagged `high` / `medium` / `low`.
 If any violation meets the configured `:review-threshold` (default `:high`), the run pauses.
 - **Milestone pause** — every `:checkpoint-every` iterations, regardless of the judge.